-InTEC Project No. S191460-P
+InTEC Project No. S181081-P-R1

-Ladies & Gentlemen:
+Gentlemen:

-Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
-The results of the exploration are presented in this report.
+Integrated Testing and Engineering Company of San Antonio (InTEC) completed a subsurface exploration and pavement thickness evaluation report (InTEC Project No. S181081-P dated March 13, 2018) at the above referenced project site.
+As requested, the pavement recommendations are updated with the new City of Seguin pavement guidelines.